PERSON or AGENT

 B. C. Pressley

-Benjamin C. Pressley was one of two Assistant Treasurer CSA appointed in 1862.
-This Civil Agent stationed at Charleston, South Carolina was very active early in the War.
+Benjamin C. Pressley was one of two Assistant Treasurers for the Confederate States of America.
+This Civil Agent was appointed in 1862 and stationed in Charleston, South Carolina he was one of the most active early in the War.
+This is an exceptional example of his issue stamp.

 Charles Russell